vanzasetia/meet-landing-page/README.md

 This project is licensed under the terms of the MIT license.

 For those of you who are wondering, why do I need to license this?
-- Well, first it's free 😁.
+- Well, first it's free. 😆
 - Second I checked this [Choose license website](https://choosealicense.com/) to help me chose a license.
 - The last reason, if I don't want to choose a license, then [here's what gonna happen](https://choosealicense.com/no-permission/).